OHI-Science/bhi-1.0-archive/baltic2015/prep/AO/ao_prep.md

 ### 1.1 Goal Description

-Artisanal fishing, often also called small-scale fishing, provides a critical source of food, nutrition, poverty alleviation and livelihood opportunities for many people around the world, in particular in developing nations.
-This goal measure whether people who need to fish on a small, local scale have the opportunity to do so.
-It has three sub-components: *stock, access, and need*.
-For BHI we focus on the *stock* sub-component and will use this as a proxy for the entire goal initially.
+Artisanal fishing, often also called small-scale fishing, provides a critical source of food, nutrition, poverty alleviation and livelihood opportunities for many people around the world, in particular in developing nations. **This goal measure whether people who need to fish on a small, local scale have the opportunity to do so.** It has three sub-components: *stock, access, and need*.
+For BHI, we focus on the *stock* sub-component and will use this as a proxy for the entire goal.

 ### 1.2 Model & Data